-An updated (2013.04) plant list where plants are listed by family and Latin and common names, indicating where they are found (19 pgs).
+An updated (2014.5) plant list where plants are listed by family and Latin and common names, indicating where they are found (19 pgs).
 An addendum to this list, 2014.5.

 Organ Pipe Cactus National Monument allows the life of the Sonoran Desert to flourish under nearly ideal wilderness conditions.
 The plants in this list are sorted by family, by scientific and then common name.
 (17 pgs.)

 The Pinaleno Mountains are a group of "Sky Islands" north of Willcox.
 Due to their location, they are a mix of Rocky Mountain and Madrean species.

 According to The Nature Conservancy, they traverse five ecological communities and contain "the highest diversity of habitats of any mountain range in North America."
 The Flora of the Pinaleno Mountains is 22 pages long.